Putin sets partial military call-up, won’t ‘bluff’ on nukes

 He didn’t identify who had made such comments.

-“To those who allow themselves such statements regarding Russia, I want to remind you that our country also has various means of destruction, and for separate components and more modern than those of NATO countries and when the territorial integrity of our country is threatened, to protect Russia and our people, we will certainly use all the means at our disposal,” Putin said.
+“To those who allow themselves such statements regarding Russia, I want to remind you that our country also has various means of destruction … and when the territorial integrity of our country is threatened, to protect Russia and our people, we will certainly use all the means at our disposal,” Putin said.

 He added: “It’s not a bluff.”

-Foreign leaders have described the ballots as illegitimate and nonbinding.
-Zelenskyy said they were a “sham” and “noise” to distract public attention.

-Putin said he has already signed the decree for partial mobilization, which is due to start on Wednesday.
-A full-scale mobilization would likely be unpopular in Russia and could further dent Putin’s standing after the recent military setbacks in Ukraine.
+Putin said he has already signed the decree for partial mobilization, which starts immediately, and stressed its limited scale.

-“We are talking about partial mobilization, that is, only citizens who are currently in the reserve will be subject to conscription, and above all, those who served in the armed forces have a certain military specialty and relevant experience,” Putin said.
+“We are talking about partial mobilization, that is, only citizens who are currently in the reserve will be subject to conscription, and above all, those who served in the armed forces who have a certain military specialty and relevant experience,” Putin said.

-Shoigu, the Russian defense minister, also said that 5,937 Russian soldiers have died in the Ukraine conflict, far lower than Western estimates that Russia has lost tens of thousands.
+Shoigu also said Wednesday that 5,937 Russian soldiers have died in the Ukraine conflict, far lower than Western estimates that Russia has lost tens of thousands.

-The Vesna opposition movement called for nationwide protests on Wednesday, saying “Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
+“Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
 What will they be dying for?
-What will mothers and children be crying for?”
+What will mothers and children be crying for?” the group said.

-It was unclear how many would dare to protest amid Russia’s overall suppression of opposition and harsh laws against discrediting soldiers and the military operation.
+Yet it was unclear how many would protest given Russia’s harsh laws against criticizing the military.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine